|Dear Friends of the Fire Rings,

 Since Newport Beach seems to be the eye of the storm for the fire ring battle, we are monitoring Newport Beach City Hall – the Mayor, the council and the staff – very carefully.

-Why Mayor Curry and the entire city council would vote originally to remove the Fire Rings – on the heals of other controversies such as the overspending on city structures (the “Taj Mahal of Newport Beach”) and the “Dock tax” is beyond us.
+Why City Councilman Keith Curry, Mayor Rush Hill, III and the entire city council would vote to remove the Fire Rings – on the heals of other controversies such as the overspending on city structures (the “Taj Mah-City Hall” of Newport Beach”) and the “Dock Tax” is beyond us.

 In a public opinion poll commissioned by Friends of the Fire Rings, conducted by the Lewis Group, we found that 86% of Newport Beach residents SUPPORT the fire rings and DO NOT want them removed.

-Why is Mayor Curry and the city council so out of touch with the residents and voters of Newport Beach???
+Why is Councilman Curry and the city council so out of touch with the residents and voters of Newport Beach?
+Find out how you can make a difference.
+Please set up a “Like” to your Facebook, and click on “Get Involved” today.

 Friends of the Fire Rings